timfennis/apply/README.md

 Apply is a Library that aims to promote and bring functional programming ideas from different languages and libraries such as Haskell, Scala, Kotlin, Arrow and Cats to PHP.

+This library is designed to be used with PHP 7.4 which does not have a stable release yet.
+The documentation uses some of the new syntax (particularly the short closure syntax) for brevity.

+## Stability

 The library is currently very much a work in progress.
+Everything could change at any moment.

 ## Curried Functions